reduxjs/redux/docs/recipes/WritingTests.md

 ### Action Creators

-In Redux action creators are functions which return plain objects.
+In Redux, action creators are functions which return plain objects.
 When testing action creators we want to test whether the correct action creator was called and also whether the right action was returned.

 #### Example